BirthdayResearch/oracle-adapters/README.md

 ### [@defichain/salmon-wallet](./packages/salmon-wallet)

 SalmonWallet is a serverless first lightweight wallet setup that is easy to configure.
-Powered by DeFiCh/jellyfish ecosystem, this wallet uses Ocean APIs and required all transactions to be signed in Bech32 format.
+Powered by the jellyfish ecosystem, this wallet uses Ocean APIs and requires all transactions to be signed in Bech32 format.

-Requiring just PrivateKey (WIF), NetworkName, and WhaleApiClient for its entirety.
-This wallet will construct an oracle price feed for submission, sign the oracle price feed with the given private key.
+Requiring just the PrivateKey (WIF), NetworkName, and WhaleApiClient for its entirety.
+This wallet will construct an oracle price feed for submission and sign the oracle price feed with the given private key.
 Lastly, submit the price feed into the connected network.

 ## Usage